SAP-archive/cloud-cap-nodejs-codejam/exercises/04/readme.md

 2. Where do you think the format of the CSV file names has come from?
 <!--- namespace + table name --->

+3. How come we didn't have to specify the details (in `--to`) during the deployment in this exercise?